Two-Bridge: Exclusive Objectives and Extended Horizon StarCraft II Benchmark

 \section{Introduction}

-StarCraft~II (SC2) is widely recognized as a premier environment for reinforcement learning (RL) research due to its combination of long-horizon planning, multi-agent coordination, partial observability, and real-time control~\cite{Vinyals2017, ontanon2013survey}.
-The game requires agents to reason over vast state spaces and make temporally extended decisions involving multiple strategic facets.
-Figure~\ref{fig:Benchmark_Gap} shows the SC2 RL landscape, spanning \emph{full-game} to \emph{mini-games} and StarCraft Multi-Agent Challenege (SMAC)~\cite{samvelyan2019starcraft}.
+Games have emerged as a central testbed for RL research due to their well-defined dynamics and controllable simulation settings~\cite{shao2019survey, szita2012reinforcement, lanctot2019openspiel, lample2017playing, erev1998predicting}.
+StarCraft~II (SC2) is widely recognized as a premier environment for RL research due to its combination of long-horizon planning, multi-agent coordination, partial observability, and real-time control~\cite{Vinyals2017, ontanon2013survey, wang2021scc, liu2022efficient, li2024multiagent, pang2019reinforcement, mathieu2021starcraft, xu2020hierarchical, sun2018tstarbots}.
+The game naturally decomposes into macromanagement, involving high-level strategy, and micromanagement, involving fine-grained unit-control.
+This hierarchical structure makes SC2 a flexible platform for studying RL problems ranging from long-term planning to tactical decision-making.
+Moreover, SC2 allows researchers to isolate different aspects of the problem through custom scenarios, enabling targeted benchmarks while retaining core domain complexity.